 After 13 months of development, the new version is ready and released.
-It contains so many improvements and fixes that the most difficult part will be rolling them all out in a structured way.
-That why I'll group the features and fixed together per topic this time and mention the same thing multiple time when required.
-Currently I am not even sure if a single release news video will be enough to cover everything without driving me crazy and without demanding too much from the audience.
-And of course they will be bugs but I think the best way to find them it roll the version out to you.
-The new features are not yet described on the tab "Features" on WUDSN IDE and also there a no screen shots yet, but they will follow.
+It contains so many improvements and fixes that the most challenging part will be rolling them all out in a structured way.
+That is why I'll group the features, fix them together per topic this time, and mention the same thing multiple times when required.
+Currently, I am not even sure if a single release news video will be enough to cover everything without driving me crazy and without demanding too much from the audience.
+And, of course, they will be bugs.
+But I think the best way to find them is to roll the version out to you.
+The new features are not yet described on the tab "Features" on WUDSN IDE, and there are no screenshots yet, but they will follow.

 Installation

-- Due to the restructuring in the preferences you should also note down your settings because some of them might be gone afterwards
+• Due to the restructuring in the preferences, you should note down your settings because some might be gone afterward.

 Atari 2600

-- Asymmetrical Playfield converter added to graphics editor
+• Asymmetrical Playfield converter added to the graphics editor.

 Atari 7800

-- Atari 7800 added as supported platform with EMU7800 as emulator
+• Atari 7800 was added as a supported platform, with EMU7800 as the emulator.

 Atari 8-bit

-- Default command line for Altirra nows include the new "/singleinstance" option, so the emulator does not have to be stopped manually before pressing "Compile & Run".
+• The default command line for Altirra now includes the new "/singleinstance" option, so the emulator must not be stopped manually before pressing "Compile & Run".
 New default command line is "${runnerExecutablePath} /singleinstance ${outputFilePath}"

 Editor

-- Directives, opcodes and identifiers can now also be case sensitive.
-This enables proper syntax highlighting and content assist for KickAss.
+• Directives, opcodes, and identifiers can now also be case-sensitive.
+This enables proper syntax highlighting and content assistance for KickAss.

-- New preferences setting to choose the handling of errors and warnings.
-By default the cursor is position to the first error or warning.
-Now you may also choose to position only to the first error and ignore warnings for positioning.
-This is helpful when cleaning up large projects which have many warnings, for example unused labels in decompiled executables
+• New preferences setting to choose the handling of errors and warnings.
+By default, the cursor is positioned to the first error or warning.
+Now, you may also choose to place the cursor only on the first error and ignore warning messages for positioning.
+This is helpful when cleaning up large projects with many warnings, such as unused labels in decompiled executables.

-- Syntax highlighting now correctly recognizes identifiers, label and numbers and if they are parts of other identifiers or not
+• Syntax highlighting now correctly recognizes identifiers, labels, and numbers and whether they are parts of other identifiers.

-- Hyperlink navigation for compound labels "foo.bar" now resolved to "foo" or "for.bar", depending on the part of the identifier the cursor is pointing at
+• Hyperlink navigation for compound labels "foo.bar" is now resolved to "foo" or "for.bar", depending on the part of the identifier the cursor is pointing at

 Compilers

-- Every compiler comes with a default platform, e.g. "ATARI8BIT" for MADS and "C64" for KickAsss
+• Every compiler has a default platform, e.g., "ATARI8BIT" for MADS and "C64" for KickAsss.

-- New source property "@com.wudsn.ide.asm.hardware=" can be used to specify the platform in a source file comment when compiling for a non-default platform, e.g. "@com.wudsn.ide.asm.hardware=C64" when compiler for C64 with MADS.
-Please not that you must close and re-open the file for this to take effect currently
+• New source property "@com.wudsn.ide.asm.hardware=" can be used to specify the platform in a source file comment when compiling for a non-default platform, e.g., "@com.wudsn.ide.asm.hardware=C64" when compiler for C64 with MADS.
+Please note that you must close and re-open the file to take effect.

 Compiling

-- New preferences option "Wait for end of application" added to wait for every application to complete and record its output in the console window.
-This is useful in case you don't simply start and emulator but a complex script
+• A new preferences option, "Wait for the end of application", was added to wait for every application to complete and record its output in the console window.
+This is useful in case you don't simply start an emulator but a complex script.

-- Improved console output including date & time of compilation and full command line for compiler and application
+• Am improved console output, including the date & time of compilation and the full command line for the compiler and application.

 Emulators

-- Emulator is not started now if the binary output of the compiler has zero length.
-DASM creates such files in case of fatal errors
+• The emulator is not started now if the binary output of the compiler has zero length.
+DASM creates such files in case of fatal errors.

 Include File Handling

-- New source property "@com.wudsn.ide.asm.mainsourcefile=" can be used to specify which main/parent source file comment shall used when compiling an include file
+• The new source property "@com.wudsn.ide.asm.mainsourcefile=" can specify which main/parent source file comment shall be used when compiling a source include file.

-- Error messages are now correctly attached to the include files, provided the include files reside in the same or in a sub-directory.
+• Error messages are now correctly attached to the include files, provided the files reside in the same or a sub-directory.
 Currently applies to ATASM, DASM, and MADS.
-The other compilers will follow of course
+The other compilers will follow, of course.

 Source Level Breakpoints & Debugging